alecbiela/inertia-concretecms/README.md

 2. Do not put your frontend scripts in the "application/js" folder.
 This introduces some weird overriding of core CMS javascript.

 ## The Basics

-### Pages
-No major changes to the Inertia documentation.

 ### Responses